hsimah-services/wp-graphql-facetwp/README.md

 ## Overview
 This plugin exposes configured facets through the graph schema.
 Once registered for a type, a query is available.
 The payload includes both facet choices and information and a connection to the post type data.
 This allows for standard GraphQL pagination of the returned data set.

+This plugin has been tested and is functional with SearchWP.

 ## Usage:
 **It is assumed that facets have been configured**